Table of Contents

 One more important fact – formaldehyde itself isn’t actually added to the formulation of beauty products.
 Rather, the manufacturer adds a minuscule amount of a formaldehyde releasing ingredient, one that releases just enough of this chemical to kill unwanted microbes that can contaminate your moisturizer.
 Ingredients like quaternium-15, DMDM hydantoin, and imidazolidinyl urea are formaldehyde releasing preservatives often intentionally added to over-the-counter cosmetics because they keep your products CLEAN of unwanted mold, bacteria and fungus.

 Without a preservative, products become rancid, overgrown with harmful organisms, within two weeks of opening.
 So, adding a very small amount, an amount that comes to less than 1% of the product and releases a tiny amount of formaldehyde to keep your product clean, makes a lot of sense.
 Study after study demonstrates these types of preservatives are safe when used in these minuscule amounts.
 Still, formaldehyde releasing preservatives are blacklisted frequently.
 Unfortunately, we have yet to discover a plant derived chemical as effective at keeping your moisturizers uncontaminated or clean.
-When one is discovered, I’m sure skincare manufacturers will use it.
+When researchers discover one, I’m sure skincare manufacturers will use it.

 What is the definition of clean beauty?
 Truthfully, I have absolutely no idea.
 I do know the word ‘clean’ on a product label is a very effective marketing buzzword.
 I also know that a well-formulated skincare product is one that hydrates the skin and, as importantly, is a safe product.
 Those are the skincare products that I choose to keep on my bathroom vanity.

-About the Author
+About the Author: Fayne Frey

 Commonly known as the Ralph Nader of the skincare industry, Dr. Fayne Frey is a New York based, Ivy-League trained, board certified dermatologist where she specializes in the diagnosis and treatment of skin cancer and a skincare consultant, as a nationally recognized expert in the effectiveness and formulation of over-the-counter skincare products.